 Do not send original passport.

-You must pay SEVIS fee $200 and print the receipt at least two days before your visa interview.
+You must pay the SEVIS fee and print the receipt at least two days before your visa interview.
 To pay, go to www.fmjfee.com.

 Note: All documents must be submitted in English or with English translation by a certified translator.
 Only complete applications will be reviewed for I-20 issuance.